 Disney used to be synonymous with family-friendly entertainment and cartoon animals.
-Sure, Scrooge McDuck was a mad old miser who wore no trousers and hung around with his 3 young 'nephews', but he was an outlier.
+Sure, Scrooge McDuck was an old miser who wore no trousers and hung around with his 3 young 'nephews', but he was an outlier.
 When Disney+ launched, it largely continued this approach, with a lot of wholesome fare with an upbeat message – Frozen, for instance, is not a film likely to offend anyone.
 There were a few slightly more adult themes in more recent Star Wars films and some of the Marvel movies, but come on: it's hardly Ingmar Bergman or George Romero.

 Predator: extreme violence, persistent threat, wound detail, toxic masculinity

 This movie was made by 20th Century Fox, which is now a subsidiary of Disney.

 If you enjoyed Prey, be warned: you probably won't like Predator, the film that kick-started this rickety franchise way back in the 80s.
 The 'good' guys here are hulking, muscle-bound thugs, led by a guy called 'Dutch', played by Arnold Schwarzenegger.
 Apollo Cree from Rocky also turns up, as does Jesse Ventura, a pro wrestler who later became Governor of Minnesota, as you do.
 These are huge men, they are armed with an arsenal the size of that used in the D-Day landings, and they are pissed.